Philadelphia-Lawyers-for-Social-Equity/PA_Expunger/CONTRIBUTING.md

 ## Joining the regular meetings

-We host biweekly meetings both in person and remotely.
+We host two meetings per month, one at the Code for Philly hacknight, and one remotely.
 This is largely where we make decisions, communicate PLSE's needs, and set up collaborative pairing sessions to get large chunks of work done.

 The best way to find out about our meetings is joining the [#pax](https://app.slack.com/client/T03NV85SZ/CJDHS591S) channel on the [Code for Philly](https://www.codeforphilly.org/) [Slack](https://www.codeforphilly.org/chat/).